Linda Crampton is an experienced teacher with an honors degree in biology. She writes about nutrition and the culture and history of food.

 Nutrients and Potential Health Benefits

-When sweet apricots are ripe they are bright orange and slightly soft.
-As in other fruits and vegetables, the orange colour indicates that beta-carotene and and/or related carotenoids are present.
+When sweet apricots are ripe, they are bright orange and slightly soft.
+As in other fruits and vegetables, the orange colour indicates that beta-carotene and/or related carotenoids are present.
 Beta-carotene is a yellow to orange pigment that is a form of vitamin A. Inside our bodies, beta-carotene is changed into the type of vitamin A that our cells need.
 The vitamin plays an important role in eye health and in the health of the immune system as well.

 Apricots are a good source of vitamin C, which is needed for the growth and repair of body tissues.
 They contain a smaller but useful amount of vitamin E, which helps to protect cells by acting as an antioxidant.
 The fruits also contain B vitamins.
 There are eight vitamins in the B complex family.
 Each one has a specific group of functions.
 One member of the family that isn't present in apricots is vitamin B12, which is present in food obtained from animals.